 In 2014, the state of Colorado entered the national spotlight when, along with Washington state, marijuana became legal.
 Well, mostly.
 Although many around the nation are looking at Denver as an American Amsterdam, the fact is that legalization did not open the door to wanton use.
 There are still restrictions related to marijuana, primarily to quantities and means of transfer between individuals.

-Two years later and there is much confusion about marijuana laws in Colorado.
+Years later, there is still much confusion about marijuana laws in Colorado.
 This is in part because the laws are very complex.
 They are complex because of the myriad of other laws related and impacting the legalization.
 That is why if arrested on charges related to marijuana, although the penalties may seem light, problems could arise.
 It is still best to seek legal representation that understands the complexities of the Colorado pot laws.

 Is Marijuana Completely Legal in Colorado?

 Marijuana in Colorado is legal for both medicinal and recreational use but heavily regulated.
 Amendment 64, which became law for the state, declares

 “THAT MARIJUANA SHOULD BE REGULATED IN A MANNER SIMILAR TO ALCOHOL.”

 Just as the legal drinking age in Colorado is 21, so too marijuana.
 However, alcohol possession is unlimited; marijuana possession is not.
 A few of the limits related to marijuana possession include: